Readerstacks/laravel_query_migration/README.md

 composer require readerstacks/querymigration
 ```

-> **Note**: If you are using Laravel 5.5, the steps 2 and 3, for providers and aliases, are unnecessaries.
+> **Note**: If you are using Laravel 5.5, the steps 2  for providers and aliases, are unnecessaries.
 QieryMigrations supports Laravel new [Package Discovery](https://laravel.com/docs/5.5/packages#package-discovery).

 ### 2 - Provider